Liquid Cooling For AI Data Centers Market Size 2026-2030

 The cold plate cooling segment is estimated to witness significant growth during the forecast period.

-The Cold plate cooling segment was valued at USD 86.50 billion in 2019 and showed a gradual increase during the forecast period.
+The Cold plate cooling segment was valued at USD 293.84 million in 2024 and showed a gradual increase during the forecast period.

 Regional Analysis